marcocharlie/flask-example-app/README.md

 - Docker engine version >= 18.06.1
 - Linux / Unix machine w/GNU make installed

+**N.B.** The commands refer to bash and Make files, so please be sure you have bash installed on your machine and you can use `Make`.

 ### Run app

 To start the application, run:
 ```bash
 make start-app
 ```

+The command will launch the entire infrastructure on your machine (database setup included).

+The web server will listen on port 5000.

+### Debugging

+You can run the debug of the applications by using the Debug panel in VSCode.

 ### Available endpoints